A Corroborative Approach to Verification and Validation of Human--Robot Teams: Introduction

 The proposed approach is exemplified through an object handover task, the most critical component of a cooperative manufacture scenario, for the \bert{} robot~\citep{lenz2010bert2}.
 We formulated safety and liveness requirements based on relevant standards.
-We then used this case study to show that an assurance-based verification can provide a higher degree of confidence in the resulting assurances than when using verification techniques in isolation.
-The instantiation of our approach for the case study comprises, as V\&V techniques, probabilistic model checking in PRISM~\citep{kwiatkowska11prism}, simulation-based testing in ROS and Gazebo, and an experimental setup in the Bristol Robotics Laboratory (BRL).
-Relevant assets were developed with these tools in mind.
-Experiments were designed and conducted at the BRL.
+We then used this case study to show that corroborative V\&V can provide a higher degree of confidence than when using V\&V techniques in isolation.
+The instantiation of our approach for the case study comprises, as V\&V techniques, probabilistic model checking in PRISM~\citep{kwiatkowska11prism}, simulation-based testing in ROS\footnote{\url{http://www.ros.org/}} and Gazebo\footnote{\url{http://gazebosim.org/}}, and an experimental setup in the Bristol Robotics Laboratory (BRL).

 A formal model comprising Probabilistic Timed Automata (PTA) was constructed by hand, representing the HRI.
-Probabilistic Computation Tree Logic (PCTL)~\citep{kwiatkowska11prism} properties were derived from the requirements, to be verified against the formal model.
-We developed a simulator in ROS--Gazebo, with the real code for the robot and a simulated human coworker.
+Probabilistic Computation Tree Logic (\pctlstar{})~\citep{kwiatkowska11prism} properties were derived from the requirements, to be verified against the formal model.
+We developed a simulator in ROS--Gazebo, with the real code for the robot and a simulated human co-worker.
 Tests were derived from model-based and pseudorandom techniques, as in our previous work in~\citep{araizaillan2015,araizaillan2016}, to stimulate the HRI components towards checking the satisfaction of the requirements.
 Automated checkers implemented as assertion monitors, as described in~\citep{araizaillan2015,araizaillan2016}, were also derived from the requirements and added into the simulator.
-Applying the complementary V\&V techniques exposed discrepancies in the resulting assurances, allowing the assets to be examined and refined.
-Iterating over this process led to agreement between the three techniques, thus providing greater confidence in the correctness of the resulting assurances and the suitability of subsequent design recommendations.
+Applying the complementary V\&V techniques exposed discrepancies in the resulting evidence, allowing the assets to be examined and refined.
+Iterating over this process led to agreement between the three techniques, thus providing greater confidence in the correctness of the resulting evidence and the suitability of subsequent design recommendations.